astronomer/docs/learn/dynamic-tasks.md

 ---
-title: "Create dynamic Airflow tasks"
+title: "Create dynamic Apache Airflow® tasks"
 sidebar_label: "Dynamic tasks"
-description: "How to dynamically create tasks at runtime in your Airflow DAGs."
+description: "How to dynamically create tasks at runtime in your Apache Airflow® DAGs."
 id: dynamic-tasks
 ---